StevenJokess/d2l-en-read/Ch17_GAN/CycleGAN.md

 In this section, we will demonstrate how you can use GANs to translate Unpaired image-to-image [22] which goal is to learn the mapping ( G : X → Y ) , cycle consistency loss to enforce F(G(X)) ≈ X between an input image G(X) and an output image Y using a training set of aligned image pairs.
 [9] We will be basing our models on the Cycle-Consistent Generative Adversarial Networks (CycleGAN website[25]) introduced in [2].
 We will TODO:? , they can be leveraged to translate image-to-image.
 It works better if two datasets share similar visual content.
 For example, landscape painting<->landscape photographs, zebras<->horses[28].convert it into the style of Van Gogh or Picasso![31] increase the quality and dimension of generated data.[33]

+introduced a new concept of teaching a GAN to not only learn the latent space but also how to transform from one latent space to another.[48]

 TODO:?
 [2]
 However, with large enough capacity, a network can map the same set of input images to any random permutation of images in the target domain, where any of the learned mappings can induce an output distribution that matches the target distribution.
 Thus, an adversarial loss alone cannot guarantee that the learned function can map an individual input  xi  to a desired output  yi .